Do we see “the signs of the times”?

 Wars have always been with us.
-Natural disasters have plagued humanity for millennia.
+Natural disasters have plagued humanity for thousands of years.
 Societies have been breaking down, and violence has been erupting, for centuries.

 “You will hear of wars and rumors of wars,” Jesus said, “but see to it that you are not alarmed.
 Such things must happen, but the end is still to come” (Matthew 24:6).
 There will be famines and disasters, but those are only the beginning of problems.
 There will be persecutions, and there will be predictions.
 People will say, It is just around the corner, but do not believe it.
 Do not be alarmed.
 Just persevere.
 Just do the job set before you.

 Someday, the end will indeed come.
-But rumors about the end have been greatly exaggerated.
-The world has had many disasters since the last days began nearly 2000 years ago, and I am sure that there will be many more.
+But the world has had many disasters since the last days began nearly 2000 years ago, and I am sure that there will be many more.
 God can end the world whenever he wants to, and I will be happy for the great day to come, but I do not see any biblical proof that it will be very soon.

 Frankly, we need faith and hope whether or not there is a war, whether or not the end is near.
 We need faith and zeal no matter how evil the days are, no matter how many disasters strike near us.
 Our responsibility before God does not change with the times: Our job is to preach the gospel, to preach repentance and forgiveness, to teach those who believe, and to worship God.

 When we survey the world scene, we may see disasters in Africa, Asia, Europe, and America.
-Or, if we look with slightly different eyes, we may see fields white and ready for harvest.
+Or, if we look again, we may see fields white and ready for harvest.
 There is work to be done, as long as it is day.
-There is work to be done, and we must do the best we can with what we have.
+We must do the best we can with what we have.
 Where are we now in prophecy?
 We are now in the time in which the church should preach the gospel.

 What should we do?

 Peter gives the same outlook.
-He also waited for the day of the Lord, when the elements will be destroyed (2 Peter 3:10).
+He also waited for the day of the Lord (2 Peter 3:10).
 What advice does he give us?
 “You ought to live holy and godly lives as you look forward to the day of God” (verses 11-12).
 That is our responsibility day in and day out.
 We are called to live holy lives, not to make predictions the Bible does not authorize us to make.
 We are to be faithful in our daily lives.

-God will take care of the timetable — our job is to be found faithfully working, whenever the end happens to come.
-Correct predictions don’t count for anything on the day of judgment — only faithfulness will be rewarded.
+God will take care of the timetable – our job is to be found faithfully working, whenever the end might come.
+Correct predictions don’t count for anything on the day of judgment – only faithfulness will be rewarded.

 National and physical blessings